marco-almeida/distributed-music-editor/README.md

 By default, PyTorch will install the CUDA version of the library (over 4G simple from the virtual environment).
 As such, the current instructions force the installation of the CPU version of PyTorch and then installs Demucs.

-In case of celery workers shutting down unexpectedly, add the argument --autoscale=4,2.
-4 is the maximum number of processes and 2 is the minimum number of processes.
+In case of celery workers shutting down unexpectedly, add the argument --autoscale=max,min e.g --autoscale=4,2.
+Make this change in the entrypoint.sh file too if using docker.

 > The autoscaler component is used to dynamically resize the pool based on load